The library has one-way and two-way databinding. They're implemented as custom attributes, and you can add your own binding types.

 below.

-This works for nested properties like style.background-color
+This works for nested properties like style.background-color.
+Properties that

-in the attribute.
+are camelCased in JS must be kebab-cased in the attribute.
 To sync the value

-in the other direction, use an event handler with the built-in on.*
+in the other direction, use an event handler with the built-in on.* attribute.

 Example: